xukai92/crawlerfromscratch/README.md

-# Crawler from Scratch in Python
+# Web Crawler from Scratch using Python

 This repo implements a Python version of web crawler from scratch, i.e. without using any libraries for the purpose of web crawling.